jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Second use
-(5) If, after applying subsection (2), some of the amount remains, the company may— (a) subtract the remaining amount from its net income for the tax year; or (b) make the remaining amount available to another consolidated group to subtract from its net income for the tax year under section IQ 4 or IQ 5; or
+(5) If, after applying subsection (2), some of the amount remains, the company may— (a) subtract the remaining amount from its net income for the tax year; or (b) make the remaining amount available to another consolidated group to subtract from its net income for the tax year under section IQ 4; or
   (c) make the remaining amount available under section IC 5 (Company B using company A’s tax loss).

 ### IQ 7 When group membership lacking in loss period